xamcat/mobcat-samples/notification_hub_backend_service/README.md

 ## Getting Started

-[Tutorials](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-backend-service-xamarin-forms) were written alongside these samples providing detailed steps on how to build each from scratch.
+Tutorials were written alongside these samples (for [Xamarin.Forms](https://docs.microsoft.com/azure/developer/mobile-apps/notification-hubs-backend-service-xamarin-forms), [Flutter](https://docs.microsoft.com/azure/developer/mobile-apps/notification-hubs-backend-service-flutter), and [React Native](https://docs.microsoft.com/azure/developer/mobile-apps/notification-hubs-backend-service-react-native)) providing detailed steps on how to build each from scratch.
 High-level steps are otherwise provided below for getting the samples running on your own infrastructure to aid in further exploration.

 ### Platform Dependencies